civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    Holding diplomatic receptions costs now the displayed amount of gold.
 Changed:  The unit herald is now a shield like in Civ2 and CTP1.
 Added:    Messages for failed slave raids with and without dying.
-Removed:  A superflous message that one of your cities was captured.
+Removed:  A superfluous message that one of your cities was captured.
 Fixed:    Expelling now removes move points.
-Changed:  The domestic tab of the intelegence screen now shows the capital if
+Changed:  The domestic tab of the intelligence screen now shows the capital if
           you know were it is or if it has a wonder.
-Changed:  The domestic tab of the intelegence screen now shows instead of cities
+Changed:  The domestic tab of the intelligence screen now shows instead of cities
           with wonders all cities if you have an embassy otherwise the cities with wonders and the cities you know are shown.
 Added:    New database flags for modders:
 - StartegyDB:
-   UseBaseMoveCostsForRoads         Stategy makes the AI to plan roads by using
+   UseBaseMoveCostsForRoads         Strategy makes the AI to plan roads by using
-                                    the base terrain costs instead of the terrain move costs inclduing terrain
+                                    the base terrain costs instead of the terrain move costs including terrain
-                                    improvments if its value is not zero.
+                                    improvements if its value is not zero.
 Its default value is 0 and taken from ConstDB.
    BuildRoadsToClosestCities        Strategy makes the AI to plan roads from
                                     each to n other cities.
 The default value